Treasuredong/x-prophet-cup-frontend/README.md

 - `Growth Loop`: predictions can be pushed to X as shareable social moments
 - `Mainnet-Ready`: the contract is already deployed on X Layer Mainnet

+## What Problem It Solves

+Traditional prediction products are usually strong in short-term excitement but weak in identity, retention, and social propagation.

+X Prophet Cup reframes prediction as an on-chain user journey:

+- each prediction becomes a visible position
+- each winning streak becomes status
+- each tribe becomes a social affiliation
+- each reward loop becomes a reason to return
+- each result can be turned into a shareable moment on X

+This makes the product more than a betting interface.
+It becomes a sports-native on-chain participation layer.

 ## Core Product Mechanics

 ### 1. Prophet Streak